-Has Djokovic finally settled the men's GOAT race?
+Has Djokovic settled the men's GOAT debate?

 This is another area where Djokovic's claims are strengthened.

-Djokovic just has the edge over Nadal in an enduring rivalry that has been played out more times than any other in men's history.
+He just has the edge over Nadal in an enduring rivalry that has been played out more times than any other in men's history.

-The Serb has won 30 of their 59 head-to-head meetings - although the Spaniard has won 11 of their 18 matches at the majors.
+Djokovic has won 30 of their 59 meetings, although the Spaniard has won 11 of their 18 matches at the majors.

-Djokovic's head-to-head record against Federer is even better, having won 27 of their 50 matches.
+Djokovic's head-to-head record against Federer is even better - he has won 27 of their 50 matches.

-Djokovic has been victorious in 11 of their 17 Grand Slam contests, including their past six meetings at majors which is a run stretching back to 2014.
+Djokovic has been victorious in 11 of their 17 Grand Slam contests, including their past six meetings at majors, a run stretching back to 2014.

 How do they compare in terms of longevity?